 No matter how moral and socially conscientious we believe ourselves to be, we all have our breaking point, a thin line that triggers a response when it gets crossed.
-This may be as amoral as rationalizing driving faster than the posted speed limit to as immoral as stealing and killing under certain circumstances.
+This may be as amoral as rationalizing driving faster than the posted speed limit because no-one else is on the expressway to as immoral as stealing and killing under certain circumstances.

 [During Hurriane Katrina in New Orleans] Inside the Superdome, things were descending further into hell.
 The air smelled toxic.
 People had broken up into factions by race, separating into small groups throughout the building that the National Guard struggled to control.
 A few of these groups wandered the concourse, stealing food and attacking anyone who stood up to them.

 The tiny jail cell down in the bowels of the Dome, which they kept for game-day security, was filling up.
 A man had been caught sexually assaulting a young girl.
 Reports of other rapes were widespread.
 Three people died in the Superdome; one apparently jumped off a 50-foot high walkway.

 Supplies were running low, and as the National Guard began to ration things like water and diapers the crowd grew incensed and accused them of hoarding goods for their own use…

 That night a National Guardsman got jumped as he walked through a dark, flooded locker room.
 His assailant hit him with a metal rod taken from a cot.
 The guardsman’s gun went off during the confrontation.
 The bullet went through his own leg.